PythonDataScience24/Personal_Task_manager/PYLINT.md

 ```

 ## 4. Iclude missing Class Docstrings and method Docstrings
-** Added Docstrings at the beginning of the class and of each method**
+Added Docstrings at the beginning of the class and of each method.

 For example:
 ```python